Snaacky/thewiki/docs/tutorials/comparison.md

 ![#a6da95](https://placehold.co/14x14/a6da95/a6da95.png) 4 | The file size
 ![#91d7e3](https://placehold.co/14x14/91d7e3/91d7e3.png) 5 | Additional tags, such as scaling or HDR/DV

 Depending on what you are trying to compare will depend on how you should name your sources.
-For example, if you are trying to compare HDR vs. SDR sources, you should include the type in the source name. *Generally, the first three will cover most comparisons you make, and you are free to include more as needed.*
+For example, if you are trying to compare HDR vs. SDR sources, you should include the type in the source name. *Generally, the first three will cover most comparisons you make, but you are free to include more as needed.*

 ==- Change frame increment